verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Save Function** https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/2-edit-text-block/index.js ]

 ^ As before we are going to bring in the attributes into the save function and then add it to the JSX.
 Any Questions about that?
-Congratluations, that is our first editable block.
+Congratulations, that is our first editable block.
 Now we are going to look how to edit the image and url

 ---
 ## Adding new componants to the project

-1. Import new componant
+1. Import new component
 2. Add new attributes
 3. Add in Component to the edit object
 4. Add in new update attributes function